 Step 4 — Position the Bed and Prepare the Ground Below

 Before placing the frame, lay a layer of cardboard directly on the ground inside the bed’s footprint.
 Overlap the pieces so there are no gaps.
-This blocks light from reaching the weeds and grass below, killing them off naturally over the first few weeks.
+This blocks light from reaching the weeds and grass below, killing them off over the first few weeks.
 The cardboard breaks down within a few months and won’t harm your soil.

 You do not need to add a solid base to the frame.
-An open-bottom bed sits directly on the ground, which means plant roots can grow down into the native soil below the frame if they need more depth.
+An open-bottom bed sits directly on the ground, which means plant roots can grow down into the native soil below if they need more depth.
 It also means water drains freely downward rather than pooling inside the bed.

 Place the frame over the cardboard, press it down lightly to seat it, and check that it’s reasonably level before filling.